ChainMPQ: Interleaved Text-Image Reasoning Chains for Mitigating Relation Hallucinations: Related Work

 Despite significant advancements in mitigating object and attribute hallucinations, relation hallucination remains a critical and underexplored issue~\cite{liu2024surveyhallucinationlargevisionlanguage,wu2024evaluating}.
 These hallucinations occur when a model accurately detects objects but fails to correctly identify the relationships between them, leading to misleading or incorrect responses in tasks such as Visual Question Answering (VQA)~\cite{shahgir2024illusionvqachallengingopticalillusion}.
 The significance of addressing relation hallucinations is highlighted by their prevalence and studies indicate that nearly 40\% of hallucinations in LVLMs are related to relations between objects~\cite{zheng2024reefknot}, yet this issue has not received as much attention as object or attribute hallucinations.

 Recent research has proposed several evaluation benchmarks aimed at assessing the handling of inter-object relations.
 For example, MMRel~\cite{nie2024mmrel} features over 10k question-answer pairs across multiple domains, specifically designed to evaluate spatial, action, and comparative relations.
 Additionally, R-Bench~\cite{wu2024evaluating} includes a diverse set of questions that balance perception and cognition tasks, exposing limitations in the relation reasoning capabilities of contemporary models.
+Tri-HE~\cite{wu2025unifiedtripletlevelhallucinationevaluation} further extends evaluation by using triplets to represent knowledge, which allows it to assess both object and relation hallucinations at the same time.
 These benchmarks are valuable for systematically evaluating and enhancing the management of relation hallucinations.
-In this paper, we evaluate our methods using both MMRel and R-Bench.
+For considerations of dataset size and usage frequency, we evaluate our method using MMRel and R-Bench, which are larger and more widely used.